Northwestern Alumni Association: Alumni Awards

 The NAA, for more than eight decades, has carried on the tradition of honoring alumni who have distinguished themselves with outstanding professional and personal achievements and those who have loyally dedicated their time and service to Northwestern.
 These individuals are recognized for their accomplishments each year.

 Awards are given to alumni for a wide variety of reasons.
 The Alumni Medal, the highest award granted by the NAA, “is given to an alumnus/a who combines superior professional distinction and/or exemplary volunteer service to society with an outstanding record of service to the University.”
 Awards also recognize loyal service rendered voluntarily to the University, alumni who have distinguished themselves in professions or fields of endeavor in ways that reflect credit on Northwestern, voluntary efforts of alumni which contribute to the improvement of society, and alumni who have made significant impacts on their professions or communities since graduation.

 The NAA also presents the Grant Goodrich Achievement Award to one outstanding individual who is not a graduate of Northwestern but has enhances the University through their professional accomplishments, commitment, and service.

 Reunions

 Since 1884, the NAA has hosted Reunion and Homecoming Weekend for thousands of Northwestern alumni.
-Reunions provide alumni opportunities for “reconnecting, reminiscing, and cheering on the ’Cats!”
 Reunion activities include an All-Class Tailgate, a Homecoming football game, a Student and Alumni Homecoming Reception, and a Homecoming Barbeque.